RMP Mentors

 RMP is a unique and rigorous six-week summer program that engages talented high school students from all over the world in interdisciplinary, hands-on, university-level research.
 Join our program as a mentor and help create an academically inspiring summer for our next generation of researchers.

-Ideal mentors: Researchers who want to share their passion for research and their field of expertise with highly qualified and motivated students.
+• want to share their passion for research and their field of expertise with highly qualified and motivated students;

 Mentor Stipend

-• Each Mentor may supervise up to 4 students to earn up to $4,800 in Session A
+• Each Mentor may supervise up to 4 students to earn up to $5,200 in Summer Session A

-• Up to $60 in research supplies per student mentored (with prior approval and reimbursed with receipts)
+• Up to $60 in research supplies per mentored student will be apportioned (with prior approval and purchased by Pre-College Programs)

 • $50 Amazon gift card is guaranteed if you and your project(s) are not selected by students